C · A · R · E

 Social Emotional Prompts in the Art Room with Examples You Can Use

 Social-emotional skill development has been proven to be an important strategy with students who have been impacted by trauma, social disadvantages and mental health struggles.
-According to a study conducted by the National Institute of Mental Health before the pandemic, 32% percent of high school students in North America report dealing with anxiety.
 As we navigate change and adjust to a new normal with our learners, SEL approaches help to develop empathy, connect learners to their own emotions, stimulate stamina and invite positive learning outcomes.

 Andrea Beck Biography